 Survival “experts” like Bear Grylls are always promoting the eating of live insects, because they make it seem like it’s the only way to get food when in the wilderness.

-Why would anyone want to eat a live insect, when you can cook it?
-Not only will it taste better, you will not get diarrhoea from the dose of intestinal parasites you eat.
+Why would anyone want to eat a living insect, when you can cook it?
+Not only will the taste be better, you will not get diarrhoea from the dose of intestinal parasites you eat.

 There are lots of different ways you can gather food in the wild, and depending on what time of year it is, these foods will vary.
 You should teach you kids what wild plants are edible, such as wild berries and also teach them about hunting, and trapping.